 Honorable Mentions

 The problem with a top-five list is the ones left out.
 For instance, take More Than a Numbers Game by Thomas King.
-I bought and read this book in 2015, and I love it.
-And he gets a huge high five for mentioning The Whiz Kids, which is a brick of a book and a favorite of mine.
-Any student of business with an accounting background should pair this book with Relevance Lost (mentioned above) and Profit Beyond Measure.
+I bought and read this book in 2015, and I especially enjoyed the history that is included in the author’s book.
+He gets a huge high five for mentioning The Whiz Kids, which is a brick of a book and a favorite of mine.
+Any lifelong learner with an accounting background should pair this book with Relevance Lost (mentioned above) and Profit Beyond Measure.

-Since writing this post, I’ve purchased a copy of Throughput Economics by Schragenheim, Camp, and Surace.
-It’s not an accounting book per se.
+Throughput Economics by Schragenheim, Camp, and Surace is not an accounting book per se.
 It’s what you’d expect to study in a management accounting course had it been taught by the late Eli Goldratt.
-I’ve skimmed much of the book – get it.
 It belongs in your library.
+If you prefer, you can listen to our interview with one of the authors before you buy it.

 The next book is written by someone I respect and admire.
 It’s not because he’s from my home state of Missouri, either.